flancer32/sample_mage2_module/docs/module_struct.md

-# Magento v2 module structure
+# M2 Sample Module's Structure

 This is just a sample, you can create your own module's structure by your own way.
 This is a PHP Composer compatible module to be used in Magento v2 applications.